 The goal for this Student Engagement Indicator is a dropout rate of no more than six percent.
-If a school's dropout rate exceeds six percent, five points will be deducted from the school's weighted average Priority Areas score.
+If a district or school's dropout rate exceeds six percent, five points will be deducted from the weighted average priority areas score.
+Both a current year and multi-year rate are calculated for this indicator.
+Districts and schools that meet the goal based on either the current or three-year calculation will not receive a deduction.